Visiting the Statue of Liberty is one of the most rewarding experiences of a New York holiday.

 How much is Statue of Liberty Ferry

-The ‘Grounds only’ ticket is the most basic and popular Statue of Liberty ferry ticket and costs $31 for all adults (13+ years).
+The ‘Grounds only’ ticket is the most basic and popular Statue of Liberty ferry ticket and costs US$31 for all adults aged between 13 and 61 years.

-Kids below four years of age accompany for free.
+Infants up to three years of age can join for free.
 See all Statue of Liberty tickets.

 Statue of Liberty ferry tickets

-There are three types of Statue of Liberty ferry tickets you can purchase.
+Choose between different Statue of Liberty ferry tickets that you can purchase.

 Reserve ferry tickets